DevNambi/blog-drafts/431 - Job Searches.md

 <li><a href="https://medium.com/apple-daily/f5f8c807d868" >I wanted to work at Apple really bad, and now not so much.</a></li>
 <li><a href="https://modelviewculture.com/pieces/hacker-mythologies-and-mismanagement">Hacker Mythologies and Mismanagement</a></li>
 </ul>

+@hintikka: KP (Kleiner Perkins) trial also confirms: if you have options and you clash w/ the structure of your workplace, leave.
+Structure will not change.